 Select Page

-We are conducting structured research with the Taekwondo community to understand appetite, likely uptake and any practical concerns before any development work is considered.
+Initially, we are conducting structured research with the Taekwondo community to assess appetite, likely uptake and practical considerations.

 Why This Matters